 To get to Clamshell Falls, you'll need to walk back a few hundred metres on the track, where you'll find a worn trail leading down to the rocks along the creek.

-From here, it's obvious as to where to spot the waterfall.
+From here, it was obvious for us as to where to spot the waterfall.

 Swimming at Clamshell Falls

-The best swimming spot at Clamshell Falls is the wide and deep natural pool just below the main waterfall.
+The best swimming spot at Behana Gorge is the wide and deep natural pool just below the main waterfall tier at Clamshell Falls.
 I couldn't tell you for sure how deep the pool is, but I'd say it's at least 3-4 metres.
 This makes it perfect for a dip on a hot summer's day, especially after the hike up.

 If you continue further downstream on the banks of the creek, you'll also find some crystal clear swimming holes and natural spa pools.